Articles

 Legacy modernization is multicultural work by nature.
 The systems themselves are multicultural artifacts.
 They were built by teams that changed over decades, in contexts that no longer exist, for requirements that were never written down.
 Understanding them requires the ability to think across contexts, to interpret intentions from behavior, and to work effectively with people who see the same problem from fundamentally different angles.

-Why diverse teams find things that homogeneous teams miss
+Why do diverse teams find things that homogeneous teams miss in legacy modernization?

 A legacy codebase from 1998 is a cultural document as much as a technical one.
 It reflects the assumptions of the people who built it, the constraints they were working under, and the way they thought about the problem at the time.
 Reading it correctly requires the ability to step outside your own assumptions about how software should be structured and understand it on its own terms.